Managing noise sources and balancing competing needs to create acceptable acoustic environments

 Sound sources can become a problem in the environment for several reasons.
 Excess sound can spark complaints from neighbors or employees, which can escalate into legal battles.
 Changes in land use can prompt a regulatory reassessment, especially if the new arrangements change the relationship of source and receiver.
 Sound (or sometimes vibration) can cause sensitive machines to work poorly or need extra maintenance.
 Wildlife populations can be disrupted as noise or vibration affects behavior.

-We’ve worked with noise and vibration sources large and small, from many sectors, in many community contexts.
+We’ve worked with noise and vibration sources large and small, from many sectors, such as mining, energy, construction, transportation, medical and commercial, in many community contexts.
 We understand how needs differ depending on the receptor space (e.g., workplace, residence, daycare, school, place of worship or culturally important space) or wildlife population (e.g., caribou, birds or whales).
-And we have an exceptionally strong understanding of how to navigate the regulatory landscape.
+And we have an exceptionally strong understanding of how to navigate the regulatory landscape and have advised government agencies in the development of current guidelines in certain regions.

 Our work starts with defining the character and key properties of your sound source.
 In particular, we specialize in separating the contributions of multiple sources whose effects may be cumulative.
 This step determines whether compliance is an issue and, if so, where effort should be focused.